12.01 General Information

 (2) Health Review Application Period

-If the member does not submit the premium and application within 240 days, they may still be granted VGLI if they submit to OSGLI prior to 1 year and 120 days from separation):
+If the member does not submit the premium and application within 120 days of separation from service (for members separated from service before November 1, 2012) or within 240 days (for members separated on or after November 1, 2012), they may still be granted VGLI if they submit the following to OSGLI prior to 1 year and 120 days from separation):

 - SGLV 8714 and required premium;